avisoventures/avisoventures.github.io/content/posts/ray-dalio-bridgewater-issue-log.md

 The Original Source
 ===================

-It's interesting, that 20-30 later, Ray Dalio remembers this, and thought it was crucial for the success of the company, and devotes 3 pages ot it in his book Principles.
+It's interesting, that 20-30 years later, Ray Dalio remembers this, and thought it was crucial for the success of the company, and devotes 3 pages to it in his book Principles.
 Interestingly, the Issue Log, or Error Log as it was originally called, is not in the index.

 In my edition of Principles, it starts on page 61-62: